HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

 There has been a continuous increase in the volume of JavaScript.
-In 2024, this upward trend resumed, with the median JavaScript payload rising by 14%, reaching 558 kilobytes on mobile and 613 kilobytes on desktops  .
+In 2024, this upward trend resumed, with the median JavaScript payload rising by 14%, reaching 558 kilobytes on mobile and 613 kilobytes on desktop.
 This ongoing trend is concerning.
 While device capabilities are improving, not everyone has access to the latest technology.
 Larger JavaScript bundles place additional strain on device resources, impacting performance, especially for users with older or less powerful hardware.

 ## How many JavaScript requests per page?